 Kids’ helmets are based on the circumference measurement of the child’s head rather than simply age, so once you have this you’ll be able to choose the right size helmet.

-Don’t be tempted to go for a helmet that’s too big so the child can ‘grow into it’, it won’t fit securely and therefore won’t offer protection should the child fall.
+Don’t be tempted to go for a helmet that’s too big so the child can ‘grow into it’.
+It won’t fit securely and therefore won’t offer protection should the child fall.

 How to fit a child’s bike helmet correctly

-Step 1.
-Ensure you’ve chosen the correct size of helmet for the child.
+To begin with, ensure you’ve chosen the correct size of helmet for the child.

-Step 2.
-Fit the helmet so that it sits above the ears and level across the middle of the forehead, not tipped forward or back.
+Then fit the helmet so that it sits above the ears and level across the middle of the forehead, not tipped forward or back.
 The front of the helmet should be about the width of two fingers above the eyebrows.

-This is important because should the child fall off, whatever angle they may hit the ground at, the helmet will make contact not the child’s head.
+This is important because should the child fall off, whatever angle they may hit the ground at, the helmet will make contact, not the child’s head.
 You may need to tighten or loosen the helmet retention system at the back of the helmet to ensure it fits well.

-The helmet shouldn’t dig in, but should be secure enough not to fall off without the straps being done up.
+The helmet shouldn’t dig in but should be secure enough not to fall off without the straps being done up.
 A good quick test is to pop the helmet on without doing the chin strap up, and ask the child to bend forward: the helmet shouldn’t fall off the child’s head.

-Step 3.
-Do up the chin straps so they are secure but not tight, and ensure the Y-shaped junction sits just below the ear and passes either side.
+Finally, do up the chin straps so they are secure but not tight, and ensure the Y-shaped junction sits just below the ear and passes either side.

 To get the fit right, you should be able to pop a finger under the strap while it’s done up.
-When you’re doing the helmet up it’s also a good idea to pop a finger between the clip mechanism and your child’s chin to avoid accidentally catching their skin in it.
+When you’re doing the helmet up, it’s also a good idea to pop a finger between the clip mechanism and your child’s chin to avoid accidentally catching their skin in it.

-It will feel strange at first for the child if they aren’t used to wearing it, and many kids will try and push it back on their head and off their forehead.
+It will feel strange at first for the child if they aren’t used to wearing it, and many kids will try to push it back on their head and off their forehead.
 It’s important to encourage them to keep it in the right position and get used to the feeling.